 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-No matter the size of your family or where you live in the United States, you probably purchase items at the grocery store, pay for a few streaming services and use some form of transportation.
+No matter the size of your family or where you live in the United States, you probably purchase items at the supermarket, pay for a few streaming services and use some form of transportation.
 Thankfully, the Blue Cash Preferred® Card from American Express offers rewards on such purchases.
-It also offers a 0 percent introductory APR on purchases and balance transfers for the first 12 months (18.49 percent to 29.49 percent variable APR thereafter).
+It also offers a 0 percent introductory APR on purchases and balance transfers for the first 12 months (19.24 percent to 29.99 percent variable APR thereafter)

 The Blue Cash Preferred comes with $0 annual fee for the first year, then $95 after that.
 But if you take advantage of the card’s rewards structure and benefits, you should have no problem offsetting the annual fee.
-So, what’s the best way to maximize all the rewards and benefits that the American Express Blue Cash Preferred offers?
-Let’s take a look at some of the best ways to do so.
+Let’s look at the best way to maximize all the rewards and benefits that American Express Blue Cash Preferred offers.

 Maximizing rewards with the Blue Cash Preferred

-The Blue Cash Preferred offers 6 percent cash back at U.S. supermarkets (on up to $6,000 in purchases each year, then 1 percent back).
-If you max out the $6,000 spending cap, you’ll earn $360 in cash back.
-With higher food prices, the cash back from this card is one way to offset the price hike many are noticing at the supermarket.
+Blue Cash Preferred offers 6 percent cash back at U.S. supermarkets (on up to $6,000 in purchases each year, then 1 percent back).
+If you max out the $6,000 spending cap, you’ll earn $360 in cash back on those purchases alone.
+The cash back from this card is one way to offset the price hike many are noticing at the supermarket.

-If you’re unsure whether $6,000 is a realistic number for you to hit at the grocery store throughout the year (it’s $500 per month), keep in mind the numerous items you can purchase in addition to food.
-Grocery stores carry a wide variety of goods, ranging from pet food, prescriptions, school supplies, books and more.
-A grocery store might not be top of mind when you need to run errands, but if you make it your first stop for everyday household purchases, you’ll quickly earn more rewards.
+If you’re unsure whether $6,000 is a realistic number for you to hit at the supermarket throughout the year (it’s $500 per month), keep in mind the numerous items you can purchase in addition to food.
+Supermarkets carry a wide variety of goods, ranging from pet food, prescriptions, school supplies, books and more.
+A supermarket might not be top of mind when you need to run errands, but if you make it your first stop for everyday household purchases, you’ll quickly earn more rewards.

 Use your card at gas stations and on transit

-Unfortunately, the budget squeeze can also be felt in the gas category for many consumers.
-Thankfully, the Amex Blue Cash Preferred offers a minor form of relief with 3 percent cash back on U.S. gas station purchases.
+Many consumers are also feeling the budget squeeze at the gas pump.
+Fortunately, among the Amex Blue Cash Preferred benefits is 3 percent cash back on U.S. gas station purchases.
 Unlike the U.S. supermarket category, there is no spending cap on U.S. gas station purchases, which means you can reach for this card whenever you’re paying at the pump.
-However, note that the 3 percent cash back rate on U.S. gas station purchases does not apply to warehouse clubs or supermarket gas stations, so you may need to change where you fuel up.
+Note, though, that the 3 percent cash back rate on U.S. gas station purchases does not apply to warehouse clubs or supermarket gas stations, so you may need to change where you fuel up.

-For those who rely on mass transit or other forms of transportation, the Amex Blue Cash Preferred has you covered, too.
+For those who rely on mass transit or other forms of transportation, the Amex Blue Cash Preferred has you covered there, too.
 The card offers an unlimited 3 percent cash back on transit, which applies to rideshares, tolls, taxis, buses, parking and more.
-Whether you’re on your daily commute, headed downtown for a night out or zipping your kids around town, you can be rewarded easily.
+Whether you’re making your daily commute, headed downtown for a night out or zipping your kids around town, you can be rewarded easily.

 Add your card to your streaming services

-While streaming subscriptions aren’t essential, they’re certainly found in the majority of U.S. households.
-The Amex Blue Cash Preferred offers a generous 6 percent cash back on select U.S. streaming services, including big names like Netflix and Disney+.
+While streaming subscriptions aren’t essential, they’re certainly a regular expense for many U.S. households.
+The Amex Blue Cash Preferred Card offers a generous 6 percent cash back on select U.S. streaming services, including big names like Netflix and Disney+.

-To take advantage of this cash back rate, you’ll need to update your payment method to the Amex Blue Cash Preferred for any streaming services you use.
-Since most streaming services require autopay, this should be an effortless way to earn rewards.
+To take advantage of this cash back rate, update your payment method to the Amex Blue Cash Preferred Card for any streaming services you use.
+Since most streaming services require autopay, this should be an effortless way to earn top rewards.

 Pay for all other purchases with your card

-If you choose to use your card for purchases outside of the highlighted bonus categories, you’ll still be rewarded with 1 percent cash back on those purchases.
+If you choose to use your card for purchases outside of the highlighted bonus categories, you’ll still earn 1 percent cash back on other eligible purchases.
 It may seem like a trivial amount, but the 1 percent can quickly add up (it’s a standard base earning rate for many rewards cards).

-Where you’ll really see the potential for rewards is if you use your Blue Cash Preferred to pay for household bills, such as water and electricity.
-For example, using this card to cover $500 worth of household utility bills gives you the chance to earn $5 in cash back with little effort.
+Where you’ll really see the potential for 1 percent rewards is if you use your Blue Cash Preferred to pay for household bills, such as water and electricity.
+For example, using this card to cover $500 worth of household bills each month adds up to $60 in cash back over the course of a year.

 Take advantage of 0% intro APR offers